cogswell-io/cogs-java-example-app/README.md

 This is the Cogswell test tool written in Java.

 ## To Build
 This project uses gradle: everything you need to run gradle will be automatically downloaded the first time you run gradlew.
+NOTE: You'll need to change directory to the directory you downloaded the project to before you launch gradlew from the command line.

 Linux:
 ```
-cd your/project/root/path
 ./gradlew build
 ```

 Windows:
 ```
-cd your/project/root/path
 gradlew.bat build
 ```